OliverBalfour/ProfunctorOptics/README.md

-# Profunctor Optics in Idris
+# Verified Profunctor Optics in Idris

-Work in progress implementation of lenses/prisms/etc in Idris.
+Small library of verified lenses, prisms, etc. using profunctors in Idris.